junxit/us-congress-bills-117/metadata.md

 - 2021-01-12 — Introduced in House
 - 2021-01-12 — Introduced in House
 - 2021-01-12 — Referred to the House Committee on the Judiciary.
+- 2021-01-13 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+41, H. Res.
+40 is considered passed House.(consideration: CR H192; text: CR H192)
+- 2021-01-13 — Pursuant to the provisions of H. Res.
+41, H. Res.
+40 is considered passed House. (consideration: CR H192; text: CR H192)